What Is Your Business Credit Score?

 From there, you can rebuild your business credit by following the steps featured in this guide.
 Financial institutions will be more likely to approve loans if you tell them you are actively working on rebuilding your business credit.

 Once you’ve established several months’ worth of timely payments, check your score.
 If you see an improvement, reach out to your institution.
 They may be able to reduce your interest rate.
 If not, consider applying to a new institution for a cheaper loan.
 Remember, it’s okay to be repaying a loan when you have poor business credit.
 This won’t scare off institutions.
 And it’s not at all uncommon to use one loan to repay another.

 Business Credit: A Major Step in Your Career

 Building a business credit profile is a monumental step in your career.
 It shows that you’ve officially separated your personal finances from your business finances.
-You now have the means to manage significantly larger amounts of credit and debt.
-The better you are at improving business credit the better you’ll get at improving other important numbers related to your business’s reputation.
-You just have to keep following the right guidelines, no matter how hectic your work life might be.
+You now have the means to manage significantly more significant amounts of credit and debt.
+The better you are at improving business credit, the better you’ll get at improving other vital numbers related to your business’s reputation.
+You have to keep following the right guidelines, no matter how hectic your work life might be.

 Which strategies have you used to improve your business credit score?
 Share any suggestions or resources on our contact page!